Things to Do in Sofia in January

 What's happening during your visit

 On January 6th at precisely 10:30 AM, priests throw a wooden cross into the frozen Iskar River while 200+ men dive in after it.
-The winner supposedly gets a year of health—but every participant gets shots of rakiya from spectators to 'prevent illness.'
+The winner supposedly gets a year of health.
+But every participant gets shots of rakiya from spectators to 'prevent illness.'
 The ceremony at River Bank near Eagles' Bridge draws massive crowds, and the priest blesses the water even when it's -8°C (18°F).

-The city's art house cinemas screen Balkan premieres that won't hit streaming for months—mostly in original languages with Bulgarian subtitles.
+The city's art house cinemas screen Balkan premieres that won't hit streaming for months, mostly in original languages with Bulgarian subtitles.
 The festival takes over the Odeon and Dom na Kinoto theaters, where audiences discuss films afterward over rakiya in the lobby bars.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid